Bohr Diagram Quiz Questions And Answers

 Explanation

 The atomic number represents the number of protons in an atom, which is a fundamental property of an element and remains constant for all atoms of the same element.
 Protons are positively charged particles found in the nucleus of an atom, and electrons are negatively charged particles that orbit around the nucleus.
-Therefore, the atomic number, the number of protons, and the number of electrons are always the same for a given element.
+Therefore, the atomic number, the number of protons, and the number of electrons are always the same for neutral atoms of a given element.

-When the electron is further from the ________ the greater the electrons energy.
+When the electron is further from the _________ the greater the electrons energy.

 Correct Answer